 Outside of our regularly scheduled activities, we like to provide the girls with fun days to shake loose and have even more fun!
 These days let the campers experience something other than their normal classes and create more memories!

 Evening activities span a wide range of fun.
-Some nights are calm and spent bonding within the tepee and other times, in games like Mission Impossible, are spent strategically sneaking across camp to earn tribe points.
+Some nights are calm and spent bonding within the cabin and other times, in games like Mission Impossible, are spent strategically sneaking across camp to earn points.
 Our Program Director works year round creating new activities and enhancing the old ones.
-Our routine evening programs consist of weekly tribe hills, swim meets, gymkhanas, movie nights under the stars, and on Sundays, our own flavor of Vespers, a sing-a-long dance party performed first by the counselors to the campers as a gift then from one tribe to the other.
+Our routine evening programs consist of weekly hills, swim meets, gymkhanas, movie nights under the stars, and on Sundays, our own flavor of Vespers, a sing-a-long dance party performed first by the counselors to the campers as a gift then from one sisterhood to the other.

 Other evening programs include Big and Little Sister bonding activities, a competition day at Camp Stewart, and overnight, an evening spent cooking and camping out under the stars.

 This day is a day unlike any other at camp.
 The girls get to choose from a wide variety of seminars that come from all over the world.
 From Fiesta, Netball, Bottle Rockets, Cookie City, Harry Potter World, Advanced Canoeing, Zip-lining, and tons more; there is something for every girl to try.